-Because your dryer vents play an important role in making sure your appliance works correctly, and are a hazard if clogged, its important to have them cleaned regularly.
-A regular cleaning will also extend the life of your dryer in our experience with cleanings, we have seen dryers over working, and in some cases close to breaking down because of clogging vents that have went untreated for a very long period of time.
+A clear dryer line plays an important role in making sure your appliance works correctly, and are a hazard if clogged.
+It is important to have them cleaned regularly.
+A regular cleaning will also extend the life of your dryer in our experience with cleaning.
+Ensure you have a good quality cover for your outside vent to ensure birds and critters cant get in to build a nest and cause a blockage.

 Did you know?

 When trying to reduce energy, the consumption of your appliances use is something you must pay attention to.
 With your dryer always being at the top of the list of high energy consuming appliances.
 Regardless if you have an Energy Star certified appliance, if its overworked, it’s going to use more energy.
 There are so many things we can do around the house that can make noticeable differences lower energy consumption, and reduce our utility payments, and professional dryer vent cleaning is one of them.